ansys/pydpf-composites/doc/source/index.rst

 PyDPF - Composites
 ------------------

-PyDPF - Composites enables the post-processing of composite structures based on `Ansys DPF`_ and the DPF Composites plugin.
+PyDPF Composites enables the postprocessing of composite structures based on `Ansys DPF`_ and the DPF Composites plugin.
 It implements classes on top of DPF Composites operators and data accessors for short fiber and layered composites (layered shell and solid elements).